 If your children spend most of their time with you, you are likely to be entitled to receive child support from the other parent.
-The amount of child support payable varies according to your specific circumstances and is assessed and monitored by the Child Support Agency.
+The amount of child support payable varies according to your specific circumstances and is assessed and monitored by the Services Australia–child support.

 What Child Support am I entitled to receive and how do I apply?

-There is an online child support calculator provided by the Child Support Agency which can help you estimate both your child support and family assistance payments.
+There is an online child support calculator provided by the Services Australia–child support which can help you estimate both your child support and family assistance payments.

 You might also benefit from reading the Parent’s Guide to Child Support.